Quitch/GW-AI-Overhaul/README.md

 - **Team Death**: the defeat of a single army on a team leads to the defeat of the entire team.
 This includes Sub Commanders.

+- **Threat**: the eco threat of that Commander.
+This increases the deeper you proceed into the galaxy.

+- **Personality**: the playstyle adopted by the Commander.
+Some are better than others and it's up to you to figure out which.

+- **Additional Factions**: the system is a FFA and these factions will fight against you, each other, and the primary faction.

+If you have Faction Tech enabled you will also see which buffs are being applied to the AI:

 - **Build**: AI has Improved Fabricator Build Arms.

 - **Cost**: AI has Fabrication Tech.